CIVIL RULE 18: SMALL CLAIMS ACTIONS

 (1) MULTIPLE ACTIONS AGAINST THE SAME DEFENDANT

-If the plaintiff filed three or more actions against the same defendant at the same time, the court clerk will schedule the hearing on Thursday morning at the Downtown Superior Court.
+If the plaintiff files three or more actions against the same defendant at the same time, the court clerk will schedule the hearing on a Thursday morning.

 (2) SAME COURTHOUSE

-The clerk will schedule all other hearings in the same courthouse where the small claims action was filed unless the plaintiff requests a night court session.
+The clerk will schedule all other hearings in the Downtown Superior Courthouse unless the plaintiff requests a night court session.